tannerdolby/tannerdolby.com/src/writing/git-workflow.md

 Ignore the "Title:" and "Desc:" as I only included those only as a helpful reminder of what you will see on GitHub.

 After you submit the PR, you have sucessfully completed creating and submitting a pull request.
 Congrats!
 Now all you can do is wait to hear back from the project maintainer.
 If the PR needs changes, the maintainer will "Request Changes".
 If not, your PR will be sucessfully merged into the project.
-This might seem like quite the process, but these are the preliminary steps to becoming comfortable with contributing to open-source software.
+This might seem like quite the process, but these are the necessary steps to becoming comfortable with contributing to open-source software.